The Divine dream is so much greater than the Church.

 The Church of the future will move from ministry centres to compassionate hubs.

 Expect the Church of the future to be known more for compassion towards the stranger than programs for the believer.
 They will have a reputation not only of bringing good news to the city but being good news for the city.
 It will be deeply messy!
 Kingdom compassion leads us beyond ourselves and messes with our heads, our hands, our hearts, our services and our churches.
-The future terrain of compassionate churches includes unfamiliar paths, uncertain outcomes, formidable challenges and uncomfortable members.
+Yet, the future terrain of compassionate churches includes unfamiliar paths, uncertain outcomes, formidable challenges and uncomfortable members.

 The Church of the future will move from ministry activity to spiritual authority thus rewriting the story of the city.